/ Article

 Klue Pricing

-Value comparison: Oden's credit-based model starts at $1,068/year (Starter plan), making it accessible for smaller teams.
-Klue's enterprise pricing ($16k+/year) is designed for larger organizations with established CI programs.
+Value comparison: Oden's credit-based model starts for free (Starter plan), making it accessible for any team.
+Klue's quote-based annual contracts are designed for larger organizations with established CI programs.

 Implementation & Workflow